 Maintenance Service Interval Maintenance Procedure After the first 5 hours Change the engine oil.
-Before each use or daily Check the safety-interlock system.
-Check the air cleaner for dirty, loose, or damaged parts.
-Check the engine-oil level.
+Before each use or daily Check the engine-oil level.
 Clean the air intake screen.
 Inspect the blades.
 Inspect the grass deflector for damage.
-After each use Clean the mower-deck housing.
-Every 25 hours Grease all lubrication points.
+After each use Check and clean the front of the machine.Clean the mower-deck housing.
+Every 25 hours Grease all the lubrication points.
 Clean the air-cleaner foam element (more often in dusty, dirty conditions).
 Check tire pressure.
 Check the belts for wear or cracks.
 Every 100 hours Replace the air-cleaner foam element (more often in dusty, dirty conditions).
 Service the air-cleaner paper element (more often in dusty, dirty conditions).
 Change the engine oil (more often in dusty, dirty conditions).
 Change the oil filter (more often in dusty, dirty conditions).
 Check the spark plug(s).
 Check the in-line fuel filter.
-Every 200 hours Replace the air-cleaner paper element (more often in dusty, dirty conditions).
+Every 200 hours Replace the paper element (more often in dusty, dirty conditions).
 Replace the spark plug(s).
 Replace the in-line fuel filter.
 Before storage Charge the battery and disconnect the battery cables.
 Perform all maintenance procedures listed above before storage.
 Paint any chipped surfaces.